HookRace/hookrace-web/www/_posts/2019-01-09-theme-switcher-nginx.markdown

 <!--more-->
 The final result is quite simple, and only requires static HTML, a cookie for the theme and Nginx for setting and returning the correct CSS file for it.
 You can try it out by clicking on the [Switch Theme](/switch-theme/) button at the top of this page, which just redirects you to `/switch-theme/`.

+Doing the CSS decision server-side instead of in JavaScript has the advantage that you don't get any flicker on rendering, no matter what theme you chose.

 The entire nginx logic is:

 {% highlight nginx %}